 A lot of us brown folks like to make jokes like this.
-I dunno.
+I don’t know.
 It could be a defense mechanism.

 This doesn’t mean I hate America.

 I’m so tired of the “if you don’t like it, leave” trope.
-I mean, come on, your privilege is showing.
+Come on, your privilege is showing.

 I won’t get into all the ways that that way of thinking is stupid.
 That’s for a different post.
 But, I do believe you can love your country and still want to improve it.
-We are seeing a lot of this currently.
+Over the past year, we’ve seen a lot of this.
 With the fight for anti-racism, police reform, reproductive & LGBT rights.